 In addition to these prescriptive solutions, there are two key messages in this chapter that will (hopefully) have profound implications for how the World Bank and their partners will engage with/in countries affected by conflict.

 Current and historical examples include, among many others, the FARC in Colombia, the LTTE in Sri Lanka, Hezbolah in Lebanon, El-Shabaab in Somalia, the Taliban in Afghanistan and, more recently, ISIS in Syria and Iraq.
-These groups have several characteristics in common: they govern or have ruled over substantial amounts of territory, their presence is persistent and they are at the heart of some of the most intractable conflicts in the world.

 Therefore, understanding how these armed groups operate, and govern, is central to how development, diplomatic, peace or military interventions will succeed or fail in such contexts.